+ Benefits of Guest Blogging

 Let’s start by describing what sponsored guest blog posts are and aren’t.
 There are some gray areas when it comes to this type of sponsorship, but as far as Google is concerned, the definition is clear.
 Sponsored guest posts are any type of written post that somebody paid to have published.
 For example, if you give an external site any form of direct monetary compensation for featuring your work, that’s going to be considered a sponsored guest blog post.

-As Matt Cutts of Google has explained and reiterated, buying links for the purposes of passing page rank and manipulating ranks in SERPs is explicitly forbidden, and will earn Google’s wrath in the form of a penalty.
+As Google regularly reaffirms: Buying links for the purposes of passing page rank and manipulating ranks in SERPs is explicitly forbidden, and will earn Google’s wrath in the form of a penalty.
 Back in the day when quantity was all that mattered to a link building strategy, webmasters would take advantage of the vulnerability by buying up whatever links they could.
 Today, Google wants to prevent any such activity, so if you’re caught buying a link to improve your rank, you’re probably going to be penalized sooner or later.

 However, merely exchanging money for a place on the web is not the problem.
 For example, Google’s position on affiliate links is one of understanding.
 Affiliate links are essentially paid links—clients pay hosts a set fee for each click those links earn—but they aren’t penalized, so long as they’re set up properly.
 This is because the intention of affiliate links is to attract direct traffic, rather than to manipulate search rank—as long as you aren’t trying to cheat the search engine, Google doesn’t care what you buy or sell on the web.